IrenBys/Allocators/README.md

 # Allocators
-Memory allocators implementation
+Memory allocators implementation.

-This project was developed in Code::Blocks IDE with GNU GCC Compiler
+This project was developed in Code::Blocks IDE with GNU GCC Compiler.